adamchainz/apig-wsgi/README.rst

     pip install apig-wsgi

-Tested on Python 2.7 and Python 3.6.
+Tested on Python versions 2.7 and 3.7.

 Usage
 =====